lawrie/ulx3s_sms/README.md

 These are some of the games that seem to have problems:

 - Asterix - hangs
-- Babu Baku Animal - does not respond to start button
+- Baku Baku Animal - does not respond to start button
 - Chop Lifter - hangs
 - Dracula - screen corruption
 - Fantastic Dizzy - Software Error